Balderdash Memorabilia (CASS, Contract, Set-lists and Organizational Skills)

 We played our second set.
 Hmmm – kind of the same lame reaction… but wait’ll they get a load of our GREASER SHOW!!!

 Set three came.
-The girls always dressed alike (their mom did their costuming) and they did their best ‘bobby-soxers’ thing.
+The Rosanne and Pauline always dressed alike (their mom did their costuming) and they did their best ‘bobby-soxers’ thing.

 Timmy had the obligatory cigarettes rolled up in his white T-Shirt.
 Rene, however was having little to do with this idea, so he simply just wore a vest over his regular 70’s clothes.

 I was ‘on it’.
-I slicked my hair back and had a great studded leather coat that I inherited from a guy (a partially sighted guy named Don White) who had boarded at our house for some time until my dad realized he was a bit of a shyster.
+Slicking my hair back I donned a great studded leather coat that I inherited from a guy (a partially sighted guy named Don White who had boarded at our house for some time until my dad realized he was a bit of a shyster).

 I had that jacket on with what came to be known as a ‘wife beater’ underneath and the best blue satin pants you ever did see.
 (Actually it wasn’t a far cry from my regular Balderdash garb at the time except for the slicked back hair…)